SmartBoy84/Digifile/README.md

 ## It was a good run, I suppose - Digify seems to have patched this method of file downloading :(
-I have another trick, but won't happen any time soon
+I have another trick, but won't happen any time soon (under dev)

 # Digifile
 Chrome extension to enable download/preview buttons (i.e., digify scraper)